MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ##### Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?

-No. Only Exchange Online and Skype for Business Online are used as sources of MyAnalytics data.
+No. Only Exchange Online and Teams are used as sources of MyAnalytics data.

 #### Meetings